Skip to main content

 vdb 252:16 0 8G 0 disk /data/vdb

-8. To maintain the connected volume even after system reboot, first check the UUID of the device.
+8. To persist the volume after reboot, first retrieve the device UUID.

 ubuntu@volume-attach-1:~$ lsblk -o +UUID

-9. Add the above content to the /etc/fstab file using the confirmed UUID.
+9. Add the UUID to the /etc/fstab file for persistent mounting.

 UUID=2d332f0b-1771-4b83-bd5c-7e9d1cc91ed2 /data/vdb xfs defaults,nofail 0 2